If you have an autoimmune disease that’s controlling your life you’ll do just about anything to get your life back.

 It’s important to identify and remove anything that causes irritation to your digestive tract.
 This includes intestinal infections (like parasites or yeast), environmental toxins (like heavy metals, mold or pesticides) or irritating foods.

 A functional medicine provider can help you identify what may be triggering your leaky gut.
-They may want to order a stool test to determine if you have intestinal parasites or bacterial overgrowth.
-Additionally, it may be necessary to test for toxins or food sensitivities.
+They may want to order a stool test to determine if you have intestinal parasites or bacterial overgrowth or you may need to test for toxins or food sensitivities.

-A leaky gut can deplete the body’s ability to properly digest and absorb food.
-Helping your body optimize its digestive function may be necessary (and it’ll help you feel better).
+A leaky gut can deplete the body’s ability to properly digest and absorb food — leaving you with nutritional imbalances.
+You may need to temporarily help your body digest better.

 Step Three: Re-Inoculate with Probiotics.